-Most graduate programs require applicants to take the General Test of the Graduate Record Examination (GRE).
+Requirements for applicants taking the General Test of the Graduate Record Examination (GRE) varies by department.
 Certain departments also require a Subject Test.
 Tests are taken at applicants' expense.
 For more information, see the admissions requirements for the department you are interested in applying to.

 Tulane's graduate programs award their own scholarships, fellowships, and assistantships.
 Contact the graduate programs for information on the availability of funds and how to apply.
 Most doctoral students receive a fellowship or assistantship consisting of a stipend plus a tuition waiver.
 Stipends are competitive and the cost of living in New Orleans is reasonable.

 Tulane's Financial Aid Office calculates a student's eligibility for any additional federal aid to supplement awards made by the graduate programs.
-See the Introduction to Graduate Student Financial Aid at Tulane and A Comprehensive Guide for Graduate Financial Aid for more details.
-Please note that federal aid decisions for students seeking law degrees are made at the Law Financial Aid Office and those for School of Medicine and School of Public Health and Tropical Medicine students are made at the Health Sciences Center Financial Aid Office.
+See the Comprehensive Guide for Graduate Financial Aid for more details.
+Please note that federal aid decisions for students seeking law degrees are made at the Law Financial Aid Office and those for School of Medicine and School of Public Health and Tropical Medicine students are made at their respective links.
 Tuition rates at Tulane for graduate study vary by degree program.
 Consult with Accounts Receivable or the schools for details.

 In addition to fulfilling other application requirements, international applicants must present satisfactory evidence of sufficient English proficiency.
 Proficiency is typically demonstrated through a minimum score on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Be sure to check with your program of interest for information on the required minimum test scores.
 An applicant whose English proficiency is unproven or insufficient may be admitted to Tulane with probationary status.
 The student may be required to prove proficiency by earning acceptable test scores, or may be required to register for less than a full graduate program and to take English as a Second Language instruction without credit until proficiency is certified.
 Contact the schools for admission standards specific to international applicants.
 Once admitted, the Office of International Students and Scholars provides visa information, housing information, cross-cultural programs, and advising for international students.
 About 15% of Tulane's graduate and professional students are international.

-University housing for graduate students is limited and is allotted on a first come, first served basis.
-Graduate students and families can apply to live at the Papillon Apartments in the Lower Garden District or the Deming Pavilion on Tulane's health sciences campus downtown.
-There is usually a waiting list for these facilities, so applications should be submitted as soon as possible after you decide to attend Tulane.
+University housing for graduate students is limited and is allotted on a first-come, first served basis.
+Graduate students and families can apply to live at the Deming Pavilion on Tulane's health sciences campus downtown.
+There is usually a waiting list for this facility, so applications should be submitted as soon as possible after you decide to attend Tulane.
 Consult with Tulane's Office of Housing and Residential Life for more information.

-Graduate meal plans are available for the uptown and downtown campuses.
+Meal plans are available for graduate students at the uptown and downtown campuses.